 Your ride today is beautiful, taking you through several picturesque villages, such as Bedoin, Flassan, and Ville sur Auzon - each worth some meandering, and always with the impressive Mont Ventoux as your imposing backdrop.
 You will pedal along lovely quiet roads, and through some of the oldest vineyards in all of France.
 We recommend the detour into the town of Beaumes de Venise; not only is the town quite charming, but if you feel like it, after finding some lunch, you can stop for a tasting of their wonderful sweet white wines, or some of the Cotes de Rhone reds.
 If you prefer, take some time to explore at the shop of the local olive mill to taste the fruity artisanal olive oils.
 The ride finishes back on the flats to return you to Mazan for your second evening.

 After a leisurely breakfast, you ride southwards towards the Rhone plains.
 You'll ride through the small village of Venasque (considered by many as the most authentic village of the Venaissain region, and on towards Isle Sur la Sorgue.
 This compact town, built on the islands of five branches of the Sorgue River, is most well-known today for its huge weekend antique markets.
 During the week as well, it is worth taking the time to visit the many antique shops and boutiques, and to find lunch or at least a cool refreshment in one of the many cafés.
 From there it is not far to your destination; you may decide to add on a few kilometres to visit the village of Fontaine de Vaucluse, with its beautiful spring; save a little energy for the very end, as Gordes is perched, spectacularly, on the top of a hill.
 Your dinner this evening is included.
+(Please note the Deluxe itinerary stays in the neighbouring village of Joucas for these two nights)

 Your ride today is a great one: a loop ride including many of the classic Luberon villages (originally made famous in Peter Mayle’s book, A Year in Provence), allowing lots of exploration.
 You’ll ride through Roussillon, with its ochre cliffs, mined for the rich pigments, Bonnieux, with its shady squares, twisting streets and panoramic view, and Lacoste, with the ruins of the castle of the Marquis de Sade.
 There is an option to ride to the lively town of Apt, accorded a special label for gourmets.
 At the end of your ride, you can decide to pedal down (but don’t forget you have to come back up!) into the valley to visit the Cistercian Abbey of Senanque, perhaps in time to see the monks during vespers, and to admire the lavender fields.
 You'll also want to take a little time explore the unique borie village (traditional stone huts), on the outskirts of Gordes.